Darshan-1820/Portfolio/README.md

 # Portfolio

-A simple yet informative and responsive portfolio website based on https://github.com/bedimcode/ tutorial.
+A simple yet informative and responsive portfolio website based on https://github.com/bedimcode/ repository.

 What's new?